Ellibrinker/FlyTAU/README.md

 ## ⚙️ Business Rules & Edge Cases

-The system explicitly enforces real-world airline business rules, including:
+The system explicitly enforces real-world airline business rules to ensure operational correctness, safety, and data consistency:

-* **Role-based access & separation**
+### **Role-based access & separation**
+- Strict separation is enforced between **customers** and **managers**.
 - Managers are automatically redirected from the public homepage to the admin dashboard.
-  - Managers cannot purchase tickets (blocked in both GET and POST booking flows).
-  - Managers cannot be assigned as flight crew:
-    - Workers marked as managers are excluded from pilot/flight-attendant selection lists.
-    - Backend validation blocks assigning a manager as Pilot/Flight Attendant.
-  - Manager login blocks invalid role configuration where the same ID exists as both **Manager** and **AirCrew**.

-* **Registration & guest usage rules**
-  - Emails are normalized (lowercased).
-  - At least one phone number is required; empty/duplicate phone entries are ignored.
-  - Guests can retrieve an order only by providing both email and order code (order_id).

-* **Flight visibility & booking eligibility**
-  - Customers can only see flights that are bookable: not cancelled, depart in the future, and have at least one available seat.
-  - Past flights (already departed) are not displayed to customers.
-  - Operational actions (booking, crew assignment, cancellation) are blocked on flights that already departed.

-* **Search validation (server-side)**
-  - Origin, destination, and departure date are required.
-  - Origin and destination cannot be identical.
-  - The system verifies that an `Airway` exists for the requested route.

-* **Seat selection & booking protection**
-  - Booking is blocked for cancelled flights, past/departed flights, and fully booked flights.
-  - Mixed-class booking is supported: a single order can include seats from multiple classes (Regular + Business), with pricing calculated per seat based on its class type.

-* **Pricing rules**
-  - Regular class pricing is mandatory for all flights.
-  - Business class pricing is available only for Big Planes.

-* **Order status & cancellation policy (Customer)**
-  - “Active” vs “Done” is derived from the flight departure timestamp:
-    - Active = paid + departure in the future
-    - Done = paid + departure in the past
-  - Only paid orders can be cancelled.
+- Managers are not allowed to purchase flight tickets, neither as registered users nor as guests.
+- Managers cannot be assigned as flight crew (pilots or flight attendants).
+- The system prevents invalid role configurations in which a single individual holds both managerial and air-crew roles.

+---

+### **Registration & guest usage rules**
+- Customer emails are normalized (stored in lowercase) to prevent duplicates.
+- At least one phone number is required during registration; empty or duplicate phone entries are ignored.
+- Guests can retrieve an order only by providing both the email address and the unique order code.

+---

+### **Flight visibility & booking eligibility**
+- Customers are shown **only flights that are eligible for booking**:
+  - Not cancelled
+  - Scheduled for a future departure
+  - Contain at least one available seat
+- Flights whose departure time has already passed are not displayed to customers.
+- Operational actions (booking, crew assignment, cancellation) are blocked for flights that have already departed.

+---

+### **Search validation**
+- Origin airport, destination airport, and departure date are mandatory.
+- Origin and destination airports cannot be identical.
+- A flight route must exist in the system (`Airway`) in order to be searchable or schedulable.

+---

+### **Seat selection & booking protection**
+- Seat selection and booking are blocked for:
+  - Cancelled flights
+  - Flights that already departed
+  - Fully booked flights
+- A single order may include seats from multiple classes (Regular and Business), with pricing calculated per seat according to its class.

+---

+### **Pricing rules**
+- Regular-class pricing is mandatory for all flights.
+- Business-class pricing is available only on flights operated by **Big Planes**.
+- Ticket prices defined for a flight are also used for calculating cancellation fees.

+---

+### **Order status & cancellation policy (Customer)**
+- Order status is derived from payment state and flight departure time:
+  - **Active** – paid order for a future flight
+  - **Done** – paid order for a past flight
+- Only fully paid orders can be cancelled.
 - Customer cancellation is allowed only up to **36 hours** before departure.
-  - A **5% fee** is charged, and all seats in the order are released back to availability.
+- A fixed **5% cancellation fee** is charged.
+- Partial cancellation of an order is not allowed; all seats in the order are cancelled together and released back to availability.
+- Order statuses include: active/paid, completed, customer-cancelled, and system-cancelled.

+---

-* **Long vs. short flights**
+### **Long vs. short flights**
-  - Flights longer than **360 minutes** are classified as *long flights*.
+- Flights longer than **360 minutes (6 hours)** are classified as *long flights*.
-  - Only aircraft classified as **Big Planes** may be assigned to long flights.
+- Only **Big Planes** may be assigned to long flights.
-  - Only crew members with `long_flight_training = true` are selectable for long flights.
+- Only crew members who have completed **long-flight training** may be assigned to long flights.

+---

-* **Availability, overlap prevention & scheduling buffers**
+### **Availability, overlap prevention & scheduling buffers**
-  - Aircraft and crew cannot be assigned to overlapping flights.
+- Aircraft and crew members cannot be assigned to overlapping flights.
 - Buffer times are enforced to prevent unrealistic scheduling:
   - Aircraft require a **60-minute** buffer between flights.
-    - Crew require a **120-minute** buffer between flights.
+  - Crew members require a **120-minute** buffer between flights.
-  - Overlaps are checked using padded time windows (existing_start < padded_end AND existing_end > padded_start).
+- Overlap checks are performed using padded time windows to ensure safe scheduling.

+---

-* **Admin flight creation validations**
+### **Admin flight creation rules**
-  - Flights cannot be created in the past (server-side enforcement).
+- Flights cannot be created in the past.
-  - A route must exist in `Airway` before a flight can be created.
+- A valid route (`Airway`) must exist before a flight can be created.
+- Landing date and time are computed automatically based on route duration and are not entered manually.
-  - Crew requirements depend on plane size:
+- Crew requirements depend on aircraft size:
-    - Big Plane: **3 pilots + 6 attendants**
+  - **Big Plane:** 3 pilots and 6 flight attendants
-    - Small Plane: **2 pilots + 3 attendants**
+  - **Small Plane:** 2 pilots and 3 flight attendants
-  - Seat inventory must exist for the selected aircraft before creating a flight.
+- Seat inventory must exist for the selected aircraft before a flight can be published.

+---

-* **Flight cancellation policy (Admin)**
+### **Flight cancellation policy (Admin)**
-  - Only active/open flights can be cancelled (not full, not completed, not already cancelled).
+- Only active/open flights may be cancelled (not full, not completed, not already cancelled).
-  - Cancellation is blocked less than **72 hours** before departure.
+- Flight cancellation is blocked less than **72 hours** before departure.
 - Cancelling a flight triggers:
-    - System cancellation of all active orders (refund = 0)
+  - System cancellation of all active orders (full refund, total payment set to 0)
-    - Release of all flight seats back to availability
+  - Release of all seats back to availability

+---

-* **Data consistency safeguards**
+### **Data consistency safeguards**
-  - Invalid `FlightSeat` records (seats not matching the flight’s plane) are removed automatically.
+- Seat records that do not match the aircraft assigned to a flight are automatically removed.
-  - If `FlightSeat` records are missing for a flight, they are generated from the plane’s `Seat` inventory.
+- If seat records are missing for a flight, they are automatically generated from the aircraft’s seat configuration.

 ---